PalisadoesFoundation/talawa-api/INSTALLATION.md

     [Note: **You will find the mongosh application inside the `bin` folder**]
 4. Add the path of the location where you pasted the "mongosh" application to your system's environment variables.
 5. Create a folder named "data" in the C drive and within it create a new folder named "db".
-6. Open a terminal and run the "mongosh" command.
+6. Open a terminal and run the "mongosh" command in the terminal you will get the connection string.
-7. In the `.env` file of talawa-api, add the first section of the connection string (mongodb://127.0.0.1:27017/) to the MONGO_DB_URL section.
+7. In the `.env` file of talawa-api, add the connection string to the MONGO_DB_URL section.You can refer to previous section for more clarity.
 8. In a separate terminal, run the "mongod" command to start the local instance of the database.
 9. Open MongoDB Compass and click on "Connect."
 You will now be able to access the graphical user interface of the local database.